Skip to content

 Budget

-Payments to student partners
+Payments to student Lead

-Student members of an SSPG team should be paid the same rate as the high Student Ambassador rate (£13.92 per hour for 2024-25) for the time spent on the SSPG.
+Student lead of an SSPG team should be paid the same rate as the high Student Ambassador rate (£13.92 per hour for 2024-25) for the time spent on the SSPG.
 Applications should include the estimated time and payments required in the requested budget.

 Incentives to participants in project activities or tasks

 Teams will have responsibility for deciding any incentives to be used for participants in their projects and include these in their itemised budget.
-If direct payments are used, these should use the same rate as the student ambassador rate (£13.92 per hour for 2024-25).
+If direct payments are used, these should use the same rate as the basic student ambassador rate (£13.15 per hour for 2024-25).
 If vouchers are used (e.g. for on campus venues, books etc), the team can decide on the value of the vouchers, as appropriate for the activity or task.

 Other costs